EnsembleData/tiktok-scraper/README.md

     "nextCursor": 40
 }
 ```

+Great, it sent us the next 20 books, and another `nextCursor` we can use to get more books.

 Viola, this is how you can use a cursor to iterate over a list of items via API.